istd50043-2023-spring/lecture_notes/l12_yarn.md

 	* Fault-tolerance

 * It becomes the bottle neck
-   * Only scale to < 4K nodes, 40K tasks
+   * Only scales to < 4K nodes, 40K tasks

 # What was wrong with Hadoop v1 Resource Management